 Day 8: Nahuelbuta NP to Osorno.
 An early morning departure will see us overlooking some hillside fields at dawn, scanning for the shy Chilean Tinamou.
 Once in the park we enter one of the most distinctive and atmospheric forests in the Americas, with an interesting mix of beech and Araucaria trees.
 We’ll check out thick stands of bamboo for the strange Des Murs’s Wiretail, and two more impressive Chilean tapaculos: Chucao Tapaculo and the giant Black-throated Huet-huet.
 Once the activity dies down, we’ll continue south to Osorno.

 Day 10: Punta Arenas to Tierra del Fuego.
-An early morning departure will take us north to the moorlands Pali Aike National Park, which play host to two impressive shorebirds, Rufous-chested and Tawny-throated Dotterels, in addition to Least Seedsnipe and Chocolate-vented Tyrant, a remarkable ground-dwelling flycatcher.
+An early morning departure will take us north to the moorlands of Pali Aike National Park, which play host to two impressive shorebirds, Rufous-chested and Tawny-throated Dotterels, in addition to Least Seedsnipe and Chocolate-vented Tyrant, a remarkable ground-dwelling flycatcher.
 We’ll take then take and afternoon ferry to Tierra del Fuego and travel to Cerro Sombrero on the northern end of the island.

 Day 11: Cerro Sombrero to Porvenir.
 We will spend the day on Tierra del Fuego; this is the best place for the rare Ruddy-headed Goose, though finding them requires sifting through throngs of the more common Upland Geese and Ashy-headed Geese.
 Other possibilities include Coscoroba Swan, Short-billed Miner, and Aplomado Falcon.
 The end of the day will find us in Porvernir, where we’ll overnight.